trob94/resume-ai-milestone-2/resume.md

 *Jan 20205 - Present*

 - Travelled to different events to run the booth we had and also had conversations with C level execs about our product
 - Surpassed monthly quota every month
+- Exposed to different AI Cyber products

 ---